Pedro-Bernardo/pedro-bernardo.github.io/content/blog/posts/2019-11-10-Pwn2Win19_random_vault/index.md

 ---
-title: Random Vault -- Pwn2Win 2019 CTF
+title: Random Vault
+ctf: Pwn2Win 2019 CTF
-categories: [CTF Writeups]
-tags: [pwn2win, pwn]
+tags: [pwn2win, pwn, shellcode, srand, writeup]
 date: 2019-11-10
+description: "The program 2-shot format string: 1) bypass PIE; 2) modify srand seed and function pointer.
+The new seed lets us control the RIP so we can land on our shellcode."
 ---

 With [Jorge](https://twitter.com/jorge_cmartins)